 New Life Class (NLC)

 This 12-week class is for non-offending adult survivors of domestic violence who have minor children.
-This is designed for those who have child protection cases or is referred by a provider for education and support on domestic violence.
+This is designed for those who have child protection cases, is referred by a provider or is self-referred for education and support on domestic violence with the impact and help for their children.
 Class lasts for 1.5 hours each week.
 There is a homework response form each week after class.
 This class only allows two absences over the 12 weeks and any absences need to be made up.
 A screening and intake is required.
 This is a free class.

 New Start Class (NSC)